An iterative approach to software development.

 - Best architectures, requirements, and designs emerge from self-organizing teams

-Previously, development followed a ‘waterfall’ approach where software was designed upfront before development began.
-This resulted in a number of issues such as difficulty in starting projects, inefficient resource use, software not fit for purpose and escalating costs.
+Historically, development followed a ‘waterfall’ approach where software was designed upfront before development began.
+This resulted in a number of issues such as difficulty in starting projects, inefficient resource use, software not-fit-for purpose and escalating costs.

 - Design a prototype